ponta99991/autobike22-simulation/ReadMe.md

 [CHANGELOG 2022-10-26]

-As an initial functionality the scooter has a free moving handle with an initialized velocity with 8km/h on the forward wheel.
+The scooter function with one revolute joint on the handle and one revolute joint each for the wheels with an initialized constant velocity with 8km/h(can be confiured in scooterparam.m as "v") on the forward wheel.
 The wheels has two options one with rounded edges and one with a cylindrical form that can be changed in scooter block -> wheel_RIGID block.
-In scooterparam.m the paramteres are measured from a borrowed E-scooter(not the final one).
+In scooterparam.m the paramteres are measured from the [Mi Electric Scooter PRO 2](https://mistore.se/collections/pro-2/products/mi-electric-scooter-pro2-25km-h).
-Also in scooterparam.m there exist some variables that could be changed.
+Also in scooterparam.m there exist some extra tweakable variables that could be changed.

-- friction variables depending on material on ground.
+- friction variables depending on material on ground, in terms of Friction\_stat\_front, Friction\_dyn\_front, Friction\_stat\_back, Friction\_dyn\_back.
-- damping and spring coefficients
+- damping and spring coefficients, in terms of damping\_front, spring\_front, damping\_back, spring\_back.
-- plane variables to determine where the scooter can be.
+- plane variables to determine where the scooter can be, in terms of xPla, Ypla, Zpla.

 [CHANGELOG 2022-10-31]

-- PID coefficients for inner and outer loop  oKp,oKi,oKd,iKp,iKi,iKd.
+- PID coefficients for inner and outer loop  Outer\_p,Outer\_i,Outer\_d,inner\_p,inner\_i,inner\_d.

+[CHANGELOG 2022-11-08]

+Remove the comment at the bottom under the line "%Run Simulation------------" section to be able to run simulation from "scooterparam.m"
 Run scooterparam.m to start simulation.

+***NOTE: Recommended to try the [GUI](#gui-startup) first and understand it before altering other variables***

+### PID optimize

+If using PID optimisation, please have a look at PID_optimisation.m, under "Init".

+- By changing outer_x and inner_x, PID combinations will be changed.
+For example, outer_p = 3.1:0.1:3.5 will test 3.1, 3.2, 3.3, 3.4 and 3.5, in combination with all possible other values specified.
+    ***CAUTION: Adding values will increase operations quickly.
+For example, if using 10 values for each of the 6 PID variables of two PIDs, there will be 1 000 000 calculations.
+If each 6 in parallel operation takes 18 seconds on average, the execution time will be about one month.***
+- half_error_band, startt, endt, timeresolution, analysetime are all for assessing stability of the PID value combinations, by looking at settling time.

+The PID optimisation script will first run simulations as specified in GUI (one or two PIDs) and in "Init" section (PID combinations).
+Then, it will calculate settling time for these.

+The GUI graphs will display 1s as 100 samples, this is because the lowest sampling rate is 1/Ts Hz (outer PID, which should have higher or equal sampling rate to inner).
+The best PID values will be shown under "Config".
+If there is no settled system within time = endtime-analysetime, then the graphs will display 'No asymptotically stable system found' and best PID values will be set to 0.

+The best PID settling time and combination will be saved as "best_PID.mat" and the settling time of each PID combination as "settling_time.mat".
+The first column of these displays settling time(s) and the following columns PID values in order outer_p to inner_d.
+The simulation outputs used for calculating settling times will be saved as "simOut.mat".
+Each row of "settling_time.mat" correspond to each column of "simOut.mat".

 ### Install Toolboxes